 If you or a loved one get an illness or infection of some sort, you will not be able to run to your local pharmacy to get the medicines you need.
 When SHTF, pain will be very common, and you cannot let anyone in your group suffer when you are going to need their helping hand.

-An herbal apothecary provides you with making your own essential oils, natural antibiotics, vitamins, and natural medicine.
+An herbal apothecary provides you with making your own essential oils, vitamins, and natural medicine.
 Within your apothecary, you can even make penicillin on your homestead.
 You can even have a natural herb that is the best natural painkiller (wild lettuce), similar to morphine, in your apothecary!
 Wild lettuce can also treat migraines, anxiety, insomnia, asthma, and cough.

 Your apothecary can be as small or large as you would like it to be if you have the required herbs.
 You can have a station for your herbs, a shelf with your items, or a whole room dedicated to your natural remedies.

 On your homestead, you more than likely have some type of water flow whether it be a small stream, creek, pond, or river.
 Having a water resource on your homestead can protect you from dying of dehydration, starvation, medical care, cleaning, growing of crops, and power if you have a hydropower system.

 You can purify the water to have clean drinking water for you, your loved ones, your livestock, and your crops.
 Having a water supply on your homestead will protect you from dehydrating.
 You can also purify your water for cooking and cleaning.
 Some people may not even think about cleaning when SHTF but if our bodies aren’t clean or living area isn’t clean, there will be a lot of germs being active and will create illnesses that could have been avoided.
 Your creek, pond, or river should be stocked up with fish for your food supply.
 You can also grow your own algae in your pond, so you can attempt to create your own biodiesel fuel.